Multi-Rees Algebras of Strongly Stable Ideals: Introduction

 In the study of Rees algebras of strongly stable ideals, it is possible to deduce the Koszulness of the Rees algebra from its special fiber thanks to a result of Herzog, Hibi and Vladoiu \cite[Theorem 5.1]{HHV} which states that \emph{$\mathcal{R} (I)$ is of fiber type for a strongly stable ideal $I$}.
 The multi-Rees version of Herzog, Hibi and Vladoiu's result would be quite useful in the multi-Rees world.
 We generalize their result to the multi-Rees algebra case and show that the multi-Rees algebra of strongly stable ideals is of fiber type, that is, the ideal $\mathcal{L}\subseteq S[T_1,\ldots, T_N]$ is generated by linear relations in $T_1, \ldots, T_N$ variables and the generators of $\mathcal{K}$.
-In particular, we prove that a Gr\"{o}bner basis of $\mathcal{L}$ is the union of a Gr\"{o}bner basis of $\mathcal{K}$ and a set of quadratic binomials associated to first syzygies of $I_1 \oplus \cdots \oplus I_r$ (see \Cref{multireesisfibertype}).
+In particular, we prove that a Gr\"{o}bner basis of $\mathcal{L}$ is the union of a Gr\"{o}bner basis of $\mathcal{K}$ and a set of quadric binomials associated to first syzygies of $I_1 \oplus \cdots \oplus I_r$ (see \Cref{multireesisfibertype}).
 It is worth pointing that we allow ideals $I_1, \ldots, I_r$ to be generated in different degrees while each Borel generator of $I_i$ is of the same degree for $i \in \{1,\ldots, r\}$.
 An immediate application of \Cref{multireesisfibertype} is that the multi-Rees algebra of strongly stable ideals is $G$-quadratic whenever its special fiber ring is.
 Therefore, Koszulness of the multi-Rees algebra of strongly stable ideals can be obtained from that of its special fiber ring.

-Following the footsteps of Conca and De Negri, we provide a collection of examples of strongly stable ideals whose multi-Rees algebras are not Koszul (see \Cref{sec:4}).
-Hence, if $\mathcal{R} (I_1 \oplus \cdots \oplus I_r)$ is always Koszul for a fixed arrangement of the three sets of parameters introduced earlier (i.e. number of ideals, number of Borel generators of each ideal and degree of each Borel generator), we identify all possible values of the parameters in the arrangement (see \Cref{prop:KoszulCases}).
+In the late nineties, Conca and De Negri produce examples of strongly stable ideals indicating that the Rees algebras of strongly stable ideals with more than two Borel generators are not necessarily Koszul (see \cite[Example 1.3]{BC}).
+Following their footsteps, we provide a collection of examples of strongly stable ideals whose multi-Rees algebras are not Koszul (see \Cref{sec:4}).
+Hence, if $\mathcal{R} (I_1 \oplus \cdots \oplus I_r)$ is always Koszul, for a fixed arrangement of the three sets of parameters introduced earlier, (i.e. number of ideals, number of Borel generators of each ideal and degree of each Borel generator), we identify all possible values of the parameters in the arrangement (see \Cref{prop:KoszulCases}).